-The Bruisyard Estate is a wonderful venue for a Wedding Weekend or other event.
+Bruisyard Country Estate is a wonderful venue for a Wedding Weekend.
 The country house is set at the heart of the Estate, in beautiful, informal and varied 700 acre grounds.
 It has accommodation for 28, is licensed for weddings and with event capacity for up to 140 seated guests in the Barn, or for 24 seated in the Hall’s elegant dining room.
 The food is chef-prepared in consultation or an advisory capacity, serving the best regional, seasonal produce.

 The location of the estate is glorious: tucked away in wonderful Suffolk countryside, accessed along country lanes, seemingly completely removed from the hustle and bustle of 21st century life.
 It’s about ten minutes away from the A12, and just over that to Saxmundham railway station – from which trains take around two hours to London via Ipswich.